What is the best lactose-free milk powder?

 What is lactose-free?

-If a milk is lactose-free, it does not contain any lactose.
+If a milk is lactose-free, then it does not contain any lactose.
 Lactose-free does not mean dairy-free, however.
 A milk can be lactose-free and still contain dairy.
 A dairy-free milk, on the other hand, is necessarily lactose free.
-This is important to understand if you have a dairy allergy or sensitivity.
+This is very important to understand if you have a dairy allergy.

 What is lactose-free milk powder?